furrer-lab/abn/README.md

     [INLA](https://www.r-inla.org/) is an R package that is not hosted on CRAN and thus needs to be installed separately.
     `anb` uses `INLA` to fit some models.

-    ### Installation
+    ### Dependencies

-    `INLA` relies on other R packages and thus needs some additinal installation steps to get some C libraries (i.e. [UDUNITS](https://www.unidata.ucar.edu/software/udunits/)) and other software:
+    `INLA` relies on various other R packages and C/C++ libraries.
+    It thus needs some additinal installation steps:

     - <details>
         <summary>Ubuntu</summary>